Multimodal Foundation Models for Early Disease Detection: Proposed Framework

 \section{Proposed Framework}

 We propose a multimodal transformer-based framework to combine diverse biomedical data sources for early illness diagnosis.
-Unlike unimodal techniques, which handle only one type of input (e.g., EHR or imaging), our architecture combines a variety of clinical data streams, such as electronic health records, medical imaging, genomic sequences, and wearable sensor data.
+Unlike unimodal techniques, which handle only one type of input, our architecture combines a variety of clinical data streams, such as EHRs, medical imaging, genomic sequences, and wearable sensor data.
 The architecture stresses both flexibility and robustness, allowing predictions even when some modalities are absent, as well as extensibility to new patient data sources that were not available during training.
 Figure \ref{fig:multimodal_arch} shows a patient-centric multimodal transformer design.

 \tikzstyle{layer} = [rectangle, draw, rounded corners, thick, minimum width=3.5cm, minimum height=1.2cm, align=center] \tikzstyle{subblock} = [rectangle, draw, rounded corners, thin, minimum width=0.9cm, minimum height=0.3cm, font= , align=center]